Montezuma Costa Rica

 The waterfalls are among the most noted features of Montezuma.
 They actually consist of three cascades, located each on top of the other.
 The highest and most beautiful one is the lowest waterfall.
 It tumbles from a height of 24 meters into a large, rocky pool which is great for swimming.
 This waterfall is reached on a 20-minutes hike from Montezuma's village center.
 See » Map of Montezuma

 The rough trail leads steeply uphill through the thickly forested river valley.
-Wear sturdy, water-resistant shoes as you will wade through the river and clamber over slippery rocks and roots.
+Wear sturdy, water-resistant shoes as you will tread through the river and clamber over slippery rocks and roots.

 On your way upriver you find a couple of natural bathing tubs in the rocky riverbed.
-Some of these pools are like sparkling jacuzzis, fed by the cool river water: a refreshing spa in pure nature, surrounded by the steep rising jungle.
+Some of these pools are like sparkling jacuzzis, fed by the cool river water: a refreshing spa in pure nature, surrounded by the steep-sided jungle.

-Located on top of the lower water fall there are two more cascades, both forming natural pools for bathing and swimming.
-A rope is fixed to a low branch over the pool and you can swing and plunge into the water like Tarzan.
+Located above this lower water fall are two more cascades, which both form deep natural pools, large enough for swimming.
+A rope is fixed to a low branch and you can swing and plunge into the water like Tarzan.

 Activities in Montezuma: